SFilinsky/frontend-soa-2023/documentation/1-requirements.md

 ## Project description

-The application is platform for finding teammates when playing online games.
-Kinda "Tinder for gamers".
+The application is platform for finding teammates when playing online games (aka "Tinder for gamers" :D).

-Application is web-based and should be available from phone.
+Application is web-based and should support phone browsers.

 It should contain landing page that includes marketing info and allows users to enter main experience + meta information about project, it's purpose and developers.